Marg0lin/wg_add_peers/README.md

 This script automates the process of adding a new WireGuard peer on pfSense, generating the necessary keys, updating the server configuration, and creating a client configuration file.

+Manual setup of tunnels between peers can be quite tedious and time-consuming, especially if you need to configure more than one connection.
+To simplify this process, here we are with a PHP script that, when run from the SSH console, uses pfSense mechanisms to modify the Wireguard module configuration.
+This script automates the process of adding new peers to existing WireGuard tunnels, generating private and public keys for the new peer, updating the server configuration, creating a client configuration file, and restarting the WireGuard service to apply the changes.

+## What this script does:

+1. **Key Generation:** The script generates a private and public key for the new peer.
+2. **Configuration Update:** Adds the new peer to the selected WireGuard tunnel in the pfSense configuration.
+3. **Configuration File Generation:** Creates a configuration file for the client that can be used to set up the connection on the endpoint device.
+4. **Service Restart:** Automatically restarts the WireGuard service on pfSense to apply the changes.
+5. **DNS Settings Retrieval:** Fetches DNS servers from the `resolv.conf` file and adds them to the client configuration.

 ## Instructions for Use

 ### Step 1: Save the Script